RiceCrisp/socialworks/README.md

     4. `git push -u origin master`
 6. Run pipeline in Bitbucket to deploy to WP Engine (may have to wait a couple minutes for WP Engine to add SSH key)

-### Non WP Engine Setup ###
+### Bitbucket & Non WP Engine Setup ###
-If the client is on a host other than WP Engine, try to setup the ssh/rsync first, but if not available, we have a SFTP fallback.
+If the client is on a host other than WP Engine, try to setup the ssh/rsync first.
+If it is not available/possible, use this SFTP fallback.

 1. Copy Walker Sands Base and start new project
     1. `git clone git@bitbucket.org:walkersandsdigital/walkersands_base_wp-theme.git FOLDER_NAME`